narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_05/lab_sheet_5.md

 The map uses a two-dimensional Occupancy Grid Map (OGM), which is commonly used in ROS.
 The saved map will look like the figure below, where the white area is a collision-free area while black area is an occupied and inaccessible area, and the gray area represents the unknown area.

 The Navigation uses a map created by the SLAM.
-Please prepare a map before running the Navigation.
+Please prepare a map before running the Navigation, if not done ine previous lab session.

+## Task 2: Navigation

 Navigation is to move the robot from one location to the specified destination in a given environment.
 For this purpose, a map that contains geometry information of furniture, objects, and walls of the given environment is required.
 As described in the previous SLAM section, the map was created with the distance information obtained by the sensor and the pose information of the robot itself.